kazimkazam/react-progress-components/README.md

 In case a prop is not provided to the component, the Circle progress bar will be returned by default.

-#### The possible values for each prop are the following (check on the examples which props each Progress Bar type accepts):
+#### The possible values for each prop are the following:

-- type: String - 'topBar', 'circle'and 'line'.
-Default: 'topBar'
+- type: String - 'circle'and 'line'.
+Default: 'circle'
 - method: String - 'auto', 'manual'.
 Default: 'auto'
-- trackColor: string with the color.
+- trackColor: String with the color.
 Default: '#ddd'
-- progressColor: string with the color.
+- progressColor: String with the color.
 Default: 'blue'
-- size: number.
+- size: Number.
 Default: 100
-- textFont: string with the font.
+- textFont: String with the font.
 Default: 'Arial'
-- textColor: string with the color.
+- textColor: String with the color.
 Only valid for type Line.
-Default: 'white
+Default: 'white'
-- shape: string with the format, either 'round' or 'square'.
+- shape: String with the format, either 'round' or 'square'.
 Only valid for type Line.
 Default: 'round'
-- progress: any number 0-100.
+- progress: Number ranging 0-100.
 Default: 5

 ### Circle